reddhouse/griders-modern-redux/README.md

-# Video Player App
+# Book List App

-Play videos and displays a short list of additional videos related to a user-provided search term.
+Displays a list of book titles.
+User can click to get more details.
-* You-Tube API integration
+* App is divided between data and views
-* Controlled field (form) elements
+* Use of containers, actions, and reducers
-* Basic intro to react state, components, and ES6 syntax
+* Basic intro to redux application level state, and the react-redux library

 A hand-typed react + redux app with boilerplate code + instruction provided by Stephen Grider in his amazing Udemy course, Modern React with Redux.